Frequently asked questions

 5) Can these pictures run on batteries?

 Batteries are not a practical power source.
 Electric Art pictures use a variety of lighting effects such as miniature incandescent lamps and actual Neon tubes which create a very realistic appearance in the artwork.
 However the steady current draw from these kind of lighting devices would drain a battery quickly and only last a short time.
 Therefore batteries are not a good power source for the kinds of picture designs we offer.

 6) Where can I go to purchase one of these Electric Art pictures?

 Electric Art products are made in the USA and are still available in some retail stores.
 You may also place an order through this website.
 Find the picture you want and click the button: "add to cart".
 This will take you through the checkout process.

 7) What about custom pictures?
 Can I have my own special picture decorated with lights?

 8) Is there a brochure or catalog available?

-In an effort to become a 'greener' company Electric Art no longer publishes a paper catalog.
+A printed paper catalog is not available.
 Please use this website as the list of all picture designs currently available.

 9) What is the warranty on Electric Art pictures?
 And how can I obtain service.if needed?